NguyenQuyThanhAn/Earthquake_Detection/README.md

 Contains .ipynb files used for pre processing data, examining data, and train CNN and LSTM model
 ## 5.test_trained_model
 Contains .ipynb files used for testing trained models with different dataset
+## 6.Models
+Contains link to drive that contain models

 # Further details will be explained in attached report